geb/geb/doc/manual/src/chapters/021-driver.md

 ### Implicit Lifecycle

 By default, Geb internally caches and reuses the first driver created, meaning that all subsequent browser instances created without an explicit driver will reuse the cached driver.
-This avoids the overhead of creating a new driver each time which can be significant when working with a real browser.
+This avoids the overhead of creating a new driver each time, which can be significant when working with a real browser.

-This means that you may need to call the `clearCookies()` method on the browser in order to not get strange results due to cookies from previous executions.
+This means that you may need to call the `clearCookies()` method on the browser in order not to get strange results due to cookies from previous executions.

 > Note that some of the integrations (e.g. Spock, JUnit) automatically clear the browser cookies at appropriate times such as after each test.
 Consult the section on [testing](testing.html#cookie_management) for specifics.